shtsoft/rspl/CONTRIBUTING.md

 ## Git

 This project uses git for version control and contributors are kindly asked to use git as described in the [git-book](https://git-scm.com/book/en/v2).
-In the following the most important aspects are recounted and a few things are nailed down.
+In the following, the most important aspects are recounted and a few things are nailed down.

 ### Commits